How Much Does A Divorce Lawyer Charge

 Divorce Attorneys hourly rates can differ significantly and may depend on a variety of aspects such as: -

 •the number of issues that must be resolved in and out of Court.
 (A divorce may have various Interim Applications such as a Rule 43 Application, Domestic Violence Application, Declaratory order Application, etcetera before the actual Divorce Trial can start).
 These issues may have a significant impact on the cost of the divorce action.

 Divorce and Family Lawyers should inform you upfront what their hourly rates will be, except if they agree to handle your divorce for a set fee.
 The norm in South Africa is that only unopposed or uncontested divorces are charged at a set cost.

-An uncontested divorce is a divorce where the divorce is amicable and there are no disputes between the Parties.
+An uncontested divorce is where the divorce is amicable, and there are no disputes whstever between the two Parties.
 They have already agreed on the division of assets and liabilities.
-If they have children, they have decided on where the children will live, and they agree to the maintenance issues etcetera.
+If they have children, they have decided on where the children will live, how and when each parent can have the children to visit, and they have agreed to the maintenance issues etcetera.

 Unopposed divorces are typically charged at a set fee by Attorneys, and the amounts vary between R10 000 and R20 000.
 Some non-Attorneys and DIY websites advertise uncontested divorces from R1000.

 It is advisable to see a Divorce Attorney before you proceed with a life-changing procedure such as a divorce as it will have significant consequences on your estate and personal wellbeing going forward.